-There is no debt with an apprenticeship, and you could have the opportunity to work towards a degree level qualification.
 Apprenticeships are available to everyone, from those who are about to leave school and like the idea of getting straight into work, to those who are already working and need to secure a qualification to back up experience or to help progress an existing career.
 An apprenticeship can also help you progress to higher and degree level courses.

-Boston College offers over 40 apprenticeships in 18 different course areas, so there are lots of opportunities for you to find an apprenticeship to kick-start your career!
-For a full list of apprenticeships available at Boston College, visit the 'Apprenticeship Courses' page or download our 'Become an Apprentice' course guide.
+Boston College offers apprenticeships in 12 different course areas, so there are lots of opportunities for you to find an apprenticeship to kick-start your career!
+For a full list of apprenticeships available at Boston College, visit the 'Apprenticeship Courses' page.

 It is easy to apply for an apprenticeship at Boston College.
 There are three simple, but important steps to take: